 Taken together, our findings on halite microbiomes suggest that progressively smaller scales of diversity become less dependent on stochastic processes.This observation is in contrast with existing research in soil, with more evenly distributed microbiomes, where it has been reported that stochastic processes dictate assembly at smaller (centimeters) scales, while deterministic factors have the largest impact on community assembly at larger distance scales (Shi et al., 2018; Zhao et al., 2019).
 On the other hand, our findings are consistent within the framework of existing research in systems with non-linear segregation such as gut microbiomes.
 Differences in gut microbiota between individuals is driven by a combination of deterministic (e.g. diet) and neutral (stochastic colonization and community drift) processes, but differences between colonization of intestine regions are not dispersion-limited, and thus governed by deterministic factors (e.g. nutrient availability) (Albenberg et al., 2014; Li and Ma, 2016; Jha et al., 2018).
 Similarly, the dispersion limitation in endolithic microbiomes results in a non-linear relationship between distance and community similarity.
 Inter-site community variability (regional and landscape distance scales in this study) likely follows a distance-based model for community differentiation, whereby the composition of microbial communities diverges with increasing distance (Allison and Martiny, 2008; Vellend, 2010).
 However, our sampling scheme did not allow us to assess the relative contributions of environmental conditions and distance on the changes in microbial community composition.

 In this study, we found that water, light, and community drift impact microbiome assembly differently at different distance scales, with higher rates of cell dispersion at the smaller scales resulting in a more homogenous composition.
-While the study focused on general taxonomic composition differences across spatial scales, differences in adaptations are likely to be more pronounced at the functional level, which could be elucidated in a future shotgun metagenomics study determining what gene and pathway are enriched in response to environmental differences.
+While the study focused on general taxonomic composition differences across spatial scales, differences in adaptations are likely to be more pronounced at the functional or strain level, which could be elucidated in a future shotgun metagenomics study determining what genes and pathways are enriched in response to environmental differences and investigating finer-scale taxa dispersal.
 Furthermore, previous research revealed that the microbial communities in separate halite nodules converge at the functional potential level but diverge at the metatranscriptomic level (Uritskiy et al., 2019b), indicating that investigating real-time transcriptional adaptations of these communities is essential to understand their functioning and adaptations to these extreme conditions.

 Tables and Figure Legends